sbarnes7/PitConn-App/README.md

  - [ ] Need images for dhr accessories (waiting from people)
  - [ ] Get Acquity Q5000 image (waiting from people)
  ## Resolved Issues(1/29/2020)
+ - [x] Finish all videos throughout site
+ - [x] Get the rest of the video categories and update on the app (Thermal Analysis Videos Done)
+ - [x] Go through all video pages and make sure all are the updated videos and have poster attributes
  - [x] Finish rti applications
  - [x] Increase padding between videos in video library
  - [x] All videos should be files not youtube links